Rishabh-1999/Catch-the-Ball-Game-Android/README.md

 # Catch-the-Ball
-Catch the Ball game Implemented in Android using JAVA.
+Catch the Ball game implemented for Android using JAVA.
+**Note: It does not use any dependencies.**

 Pre-requisites
 --------------
 - Android SDK v28
 - Min.
 Android SDK v16